Romanisches Haus (Bad Kösen)

 Nearby Attractions

-3. Kunsthaus Apolda: An art house that showcases contemporary art, providing a contrast to the historical focus of the Romanisches Haus.
+3. Kunsthaus Apolda: Located a bit further afield, this contemporary art museum showcases modern and contemporary artworks, providing a contrast to the historical focus of the Romanisches Haus.

 Insider Tips